Trending Topics

 Frequently Asked Questions

-It means knowing how much of your coverage depends on overtime versus scheduled headcount, understanding the workforce’s actual overtime preferences (roughly 20% want all available hours, 20% want none, 60% will do their fair share), and having a schedule architecture that can scale headcount up or down without requiring a complete redesign.
+It means knowing how much of your current coverage depends on overtime versus scheduled headcount — and whether that ratio is intentional.
+It means understanding your workforce’s actual overtime preferences (roughly 20% want all available hours, 20% want none, 60% will do their fair share) and designing distribution policies accordingly.
+And it means having a schedule architecture that can scale up or down without a complete redesign — the same answer whether the second half of 2026 brings demand growth, a consumer pullback, or sustained cost pressure.